tenthbit/protocol/protocol.md

 # Tenthbit Protocol

 ## About
-The tenthbit protocol is a JSON communications protocol that offers the following advantages over IRC:
+The tenthbit protocol is a JSON-based communications protocol that offers the following advantages over IRC:

 - Required SSL for client connections and intra-server linking, ensuring that a valid network doesn't put bare data on the wire, though there are no guarantees
 - Optional GZip compression when supported and beneficial, e.g. between server nodes